marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Azure-101.md

 ![](../images/Azure-101-part-3.png)

+First I typed `q` to exit out of the page.
 Since I didn't know anything about Azure, I went to the linked page.
 There I used "ctrl-f" to search for "list resource groups" and got:

 ![](../images/Azure-101-part4.jpg)